 A lot of French and Italian immigrants used to live here.
 At one point they tried to turn Soho into a elite upper-class estate, like other districts, but it never worked out.
 The area saw a sharp decline, but has made a great comeback and these days it is a very trendy spot to live.
 There is a wonderful atmosphere as it is an area where many artists and painters live, and there is a large red-light district.
 There is always something to do, except on Sundays – when nearly everything is closed.

 Harry Potter fans can indulge themselves at the Palace Theatre, as they perform Harry Potter and the Cursed Child here at the moment (October 2018).
 Harry Potter fans will find more Harry Potter spots in London and it's even possible to take a Harry Potter Studio Tour.
+This is one of the best things to do in London with kids.

 Going out in Soho